kevinDNx/CS122-Final-Project/README.md

 numpy
 tkinter

-WeatherMate has an img_cache folder to cache images for its weather forecasts, making in-app loading times quicker, but there will be a delay when starting up as the images are downloaded to the cache.
+WeatherMate has an imgcache folder to cache images for its weather forecasts, making in-app loading times quicker, but there will be a delay when starting up as the images are downloaded to the cache.

 # Project Title: WeatherMate